The Problem With CPAP

 Thankfully, Dr. Hobbs offers our Longview patients alternatives to CPAP through oral appliance therapy.
 Read on to learn how you can benefit from this alternative treatment method.

 An oral appliance, also known as mandibular advancement appliance or snore guard, is a small device that looks similar to a sports mouthguard.
 This appliance works by moving your jaw slightly forward to open up your airway, allowing you to breathe freely throughout the night.

 Your oral appliance will be custom-made to meet your individual needs, ensuring maximum comfort while you sleep.
 Unlike CPAP, oral appliances are quiet and non-intrusive, so they won’t disturb you or your bed partner.

 Dr. Hobbs wants you to experience the life-changing benefits that a custom oral appliance offers, including:

 - Feel refreshed when you wake up

 Additional Treatment Options

 We understand that not every patient may find effectiveness in a CPAP machine or a custom oral appliance.
-If you struggle with sleep apnea, we recommend maintaining a healthy lifestyle and practicing good habits to improve your well-being.
-These changes can make you less susceptible to your sleep apnea symptoms.
-This may include limiting your tobacco intake, cutting back on drinking, or eliminating the use of sedatives before bed.
+If you struggle with sleep apnea, we recommend maintaining a healthy lifestyle and practicing good habits to further improve your well-being.
+These changes include:

 Frequently Asked Questions